 Create a scenario and load the RAS station as the first object.

 Then add all active Iridium satellites.
 Be careful to ensure that not only the satellite names are loaded, but their orbits too.
+Editor note: develop text explaining about process of selection of satellite taken into account in calculations

 Then open 'Analyse' -> 'Access'.
 That shows you all the objects that have been loaded and it is important to use the RAS Station as the object for which visibilities are computed.